osinstom/ngsdn-tutorial/EXERCISE-7.md

 * What is the pipeconf ID used for all 4 switches?
 Which pipeconf ID did we use before?
 Why is it different?
+  * That's trivial; we use a different ONOS app for Trellis
 * In the new file, each device has a `"segmentrouting"` config block (JSON subtree).
 Do you see any similarities with the previous file and the `"fabricDeviceConfig"` block?
+  * `myStaticnMac` corresponds to `routerMac`, `isEdgeRouter` used instead of `isSpine`, SID has a different format
 * How come all `"fabricDeviceConfig"` blocks are gone in the new file?
+  * just replaced with `segmentrouting` section
 * Look at the `"interfaces"` config blocks, what has changed w.r.t. the old file?
+  * section about VLAN tagging added
 * In the new file, why do the untagged interfaces have only one VLAN ID value, while the tagged ones can take many (JSON array)?
+  * VLAN trunking?
 * Is the `interfaces` block provided for all host-facing ports?
 Which ports are missing and which hosts are attached to those ports?
+  * ports for `leaf2` are missing, hosts h2, h3, h4 are attached to those ports

 ## 1. Restart ONOS and Mininet with the IPv4 topology